nguyentr17/rscorecard/README.md

 df
 ```

 For more examples, see the vignette.
+For information about the data currently available through the API, see the [data documentation](https://collegescorecard.ed.gov/assets/FullDataDocumentation.pdf) or download the [data dictionary](https://collegescorecard.ed.gov/assets/CollegeScorecardDataDictionary-09-08-2015.csv)